datapractice/machinelearners/log.md

 <<<<<<< HEAD
 ## Tue May 10 10:38:02 BST 2016
 - spent most of the afternoon on this -- found configuration difficult to do.
 Went best after total rename of files; managed to get the references in;
-- turning into an epic slog - 9pm at night still working on getting the images in.
-Have managed to get the chapters showing ok, altho the numbers are wrong. still no glossary, index, reference list.
+- turning into an epic slog - 9pm at night still working on getting the images in. have managed to get the chapters showing ok, altho the numbers are wrong. still no glossary, index, reference list.

 ## Sun Dec 11 15:16:08 GMT 2016